EstherPhebe/odk-x-docs/odkx-src/build-app.rst

 Cleaning App Designer
 -----------------------------------

 Your freshly installed copy of Application Designer comes with lots of example forms, tables, and configuration.
-This is useful for learning the tools and as references when building our application, but the files should be cleaned before building your own application.
+This is useful for learning the tools and as references when building our application, the files can be found in :file:`app/config/tables` directory.

-Enter your Application Designer directory, navigate to :file:`app/config/` and delete everything inside the directory.
+After building your own application, you may choose to delete all the examples forms and configurations before pushing your files to your device; as the files can be very large and take up a lot of space on the device.

 .. _build-app-designing-a-form: